mahmoudimus/ExcaliburEnvironmentGCP/README.md

 ## Creation using script

 Run the script `scripts/new_vm.sh <NAME>`.
 It takes one argument, namely the name of the instance to create.
 This script assumes you have [set up gcloud](#gcloudSetup).

+To provision the machine with the necessary tools for the Excalibur Environment, run the script `scripts/provision.sh <NAME> <USER>`.
+User is the main user on the machine.
+Not the new ones you will create for RDP.
+You have to ensure SSH connection for the provisioning to work.

+To do both at the same time, so create a new machine and have it provisioned right away, use `scripts/create.sh <NAME> <USER>`.
+**As of writing this, this scripts does not work properly because it does not manage to create SSH access by itself.
+So you will have to do that yourself, which basicall means you are better off using the two previous scripts.**

 # Connecting to Virtual Machines